Rome holiday itinerary, day 3: Exploring more of Rome’s historical center

-Although we started the third day of our Roman holiday early in the morning, it was in no way as intense as our second day.
+Although we started the third day of our Rome holiday early, it was less intense than our second day.
 However, it was every bit as wonderful.
-After all, we were about to explore some more of Rome’s historic centre!
+After all, we were about to explore some more of Rome’s historical center!

 The plan was to start with the Pantheon.
-But, surprise-surprise, we arrived before it opened.
+But, surprise-surprise, we set off to conquer Rome too early and the Pantheon was still closed!
 So we had some time to slowly wake up and truly become all bright-eyed and bushy-tailed.

 We had skipped breakfast, thinking we could have something to eat after visiting the Pantheon.
-With all the free time available, we decided to look for a nice place in the area and munch on something while dripping some delicious caffeine into our veins.
+With all the free time available, we decided to look for a nice place in the area.
+We wanted to munch on something while dripping some delicious caffeine into our veins.

 Right by the Piazza della Rotonda, we found a place called Don Nino.
-It seemed very cosy and their croissants and coffee were just what we needed.
+This spot was very cozy and had delicious croissants and coffee.
+Just what we needed!

-On our way out, I noticed there was no line to the pantheon and there was this sign on a side street saying Fontana di Trevi – 20 minutes.
-And, since we don’t like crowds that much, I figured we could do this small detour to catch Fontana di Trevi and the nearby streets almost entirely empty.
+On our way out, I noticed there was no line to the Pantheon.
+And there was this sign on a side street saying Fontana di Trevi – 20 minutes.
+Since we don’t like crowds that much, I figured we could catch Fontana di Trevi area (almost) entirely empty.